WDI-SEA/notes/02-js-jquery/js-scopes/readme.md

 ##Objectives

+* Describe the purpose and functionality of IIFEs
 * Use namespaces to protect data and limit global impact of objects and variables.
-* Understand the purpose and functionality of IIFEs
 * Use IIFEs to hide "private" data

 ---